rsamdio/rsamdioNavigate/_posts/2024-08-08-club-data-drr-access.md

 description: An immersive demo for the District Rotaract Representatives on how to access & download the data of the Clubs in the District.
 ---
-The District Rotaract Representatives are provided with the access to the
+The District Rotaract Representatives are provided with the access to view and download the various data including the data of Rotaract & Rotary Clubs.

+This primarily covers the following reports available for the District Rotaract Representatives:

+* **Clubs in My District**
+* **Listing of Sponsored and Satellite Clubs**